 What Are the HSA Contribution Limits?

 The HSA contribution limit in 2020 is $3,550 compared to $3,500 in 2019.
 The cap on contributions has been rising about $50 a year for inflation adjustments, which allows for significant savings that can build quickly in your HSA.

 Is a High Deductible Health Plan or HSA Really a Good Idea?

-According to Caitlin Donovan, Director of Outreach and Public Affairs at National Patient Advocate Foundation, in an interview for our article on "10 Ways to Keep Your Health Care and Insurance Affordable", Health Savings Accounts are a good idea if you have one.
+According to Caitlin Donovan, Director of Outreach and Public Affairs at National Patient Advocate Foundation, Health Savings Accounts are a good idea if you have one.
 Donovan told The Balance that it's wise to continue using it.
-With the future of healthcare plans a little uncertain, one thing that has favorable futures is the expanded use of HSA's in the Republican's plans and "Trumpcare."
+With the future of health care plans a little uncertain, one thing that has favorable futures is the potential expanded use of HSAs.